SiyuanHuang1/SpaNiche/README.md

-# spatme
+# SpaNicheR
-spatme is designed to analyze spatial transcriptome data in tumors and other tissues, focusing on the detection of spatial colocalization patterns and cellular interactions.
-20250623
+SpaNicheR is designed to analyze spatial transcriptome data in tumors and other tissues, focusing on the detection of spatial colocalization patterns and cellular interactions.
+20250826